microsoft/AzureMonitorCommunity/README.md

 This repo has many examples that you may want to edit to fit your exact scenario.
 If you're not sure how to do that - post your question on our [community forum](https://techcommunity.microsoft.com/t5/azure-monitor/bd-p/AzureMonitor).

 ## Have a wish or a question?
-Use [Issues](https://github.com/microsoft/AzureMonitorCommunity/issues) to call us out on missing content or something else we should improve
+Use [Issues](https://github.com/microsoft/AzureMonitorCommunity/issues) to call us out on missing content or something else we should improve on, and check out the [FAQ] page (https://github.com/microsoft/AzureMonitorCommunity/wiki/FAQ) for common questions & answers.

 ## Redistribution
 Upon redistribution of this repo, please be respectful of the readers and authors of this documentation, and include a link to the [original repo master branch](https://github.com/microsoft/AzureMonitorCommunity).